ieg-dhr/DigiKAR/8_Visualisations.md

  	<li>advanced data queries and advanced visualisations created by the cartography team at <a href="https://leibniz-ifl.de/">IfL Leipzig</a></li>
 </ul>

-## (Automated) geocoding
+<h3>(Automated) geocoding</h3>

-[Link Monika's blogpost here!]
+<p align="justify">[Link Monika's blogpost here!]</p>

-## What do we consider "base maps"?
+<h3>What do we consider "base maps"?</h3>

-The DigiKAR team have given a lot of thought to the basemaps used for the sample visualisations.
-While modern maps including infrastructures and major settlements generally offer users the best spatial orientation, those maps raise many problems from a historiographical perspective.
+<p align="justify">The DigiKAR team have given a lot of thought to the basemaps used for the sample visualisations.
+While modern maps including infrastructures and major settlements generally offer users the best spatial orientation, those maps raise
+many problems from a historiographical perspective.
 Our final decision is to work with a simple geographical map on which we project some of the most important early modern cities as the standard base map.
 We deliberately avoid topographic maps that include additional geological information on heights and distances.
-Other maps are then used as optional backgrounds, including georeferenced versions of research maps of the Holy Roman Empire and its territories.
+Other maps are then used as optional backgrounds, including georeferenced versions of research maps of the Holy Roman Empire and its territories.</p>

-## Interpolating "territories" as Voronoi polygones
+<h3>Interpolating "territories" as Voronoi polygones</h3>

-[ADD TEXT]
+<p align="justify">[ADD TEXT]</p>

 <h3>Further information</h3>
 <p align="justify">